ellman12/DateTakenExtractor/README.md

 Date Taken metadata can come from two locations: the file's actual internal metadata, or its filename.
 If a DTE method can't find metadata in the metadata or the filename, the return value/out parameter is set to `null`.

-## Contributing to Date Taken Extractor
+## Contributing to DateTakenExtractor
-To contribute to Date Taken Extractor, follow these steps:
+To contribute to DateTakenExtractor, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.
 3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin Date-Taken-Extractor/<location>`
+4. Push to the original branch: `git push origin DateTakenExtractor/<location>`
 5. Create the pull request.

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).